Messiah ben Joseph: Gabriel's Revelation

 Gabriel's Revelation is a stone tablet with its text written in ink.
 Although the inscription is in a poor state of preservation, the meaning of the legible text is still a matter of scholarship.

-The text seems to talk about a messianic figure from Ephraim who will break evil before righteousness by three days. later the text talks about a “prince of princes” a leader of Israel who is killed by the evil king and not properly buried. the evil king is then miraculously defeated. the text seems to refer to Jeremiah Chapter 31.
+The text seems to talk about a messianic figure from Ephraim who will break evil before righteousness by three days.
+Later the text talks about a "prince of princes" a leader of Israel who is killed by the evil king and not properly buried.
+The evil king is then miraculously defeated.
+The text seems to refer to Jeremiah Chapter 31.
 The choice of Ephraim as the lineage of the messianic figure described in the text seems to draw on passages in Jeremiah, Zechariah and Hosea.
-However, Matthias Henze suggest that this figure is not a reference to the Messiah ben Joseph who he believes is a later development but rather a pseudonym for the Messiah ben David and that Ephraim is simple a metonym in reference to Israel; Israel Knohl disagrees.
+However, Matthias Henze suggests that this figure is not a reference to the Messiah ben Joseph who he believes is a later development but rather a pseudonym for the Messiah ben David and that Ephraim is simple a metonym in reference to Israel; Israel Knohl disagrees.

 The text seems to be based on a Jewish revolt recorded by Josephus dating from 4 BCE.
 Both Josephus and Gabriel's Revelation describe three messianic leaders.
 Based on its dating, the text seems to refer to Simon of Peraea, one of the three leaders of this revolt.